4c3e/rrtp-spec/README.md

 request_resource = RNS.Resource(packed_request, self, request_id = request_id, is_response = False, timeout = timeout)
 ```

-# 3 RIP Responses
+# 3 RRTP Responses
-RIP responses consist of a single CRLF-terminated header line, optionally followed by a response body.
+RRTP responses consist of a single CRLF-terminated header line, optionally followed by a response body.
 For simplicity, message headers and bodies are bundled together in the following method:
 `[header,body]`

-Here is how RIP Responses are constructed in the reference python implementation:
+Here is how RRTP Responses are constructed in the reference python implementation:

 ```python
 packed_rip_respond = umsgpack.packb([header,body])